awwad/uptane/README.md

 - generates a Vehicle Version Manifest with some vehicle metadata and all ECU Version Manifests received from Secondaries, describing currently installed images, most recent times available to each ECU, and reports of any attacks observed by Secondaries (can also be called directly: `dp.generate_signed_vehicle_manifest()`)
 - sends that Vehicle Version Manifest to the Director (can also be called directly: `dp.submit_vehicle_manifest_to_director()`)

-If you wish to run the demo with multiple vehicles (one Primary each), you can open a new window for each vehicle's Primary and provide a unique VIN and ECU for each of them.
+If you wish to run the demo with multiple vehicles (one Primary each), you can open a Python shell in a new terminal window for each vehicle's Primary and provide a unique VIN and ECU for each of them.
 Find the port that is chosen in the Primary's initialization and make note of it so that it can be provided to any Secondaries you set up in a moment (e.g. "Primary will now listen on port 30702")
 For example:
 ```python